-This was posted on a group Facebook page: When you start dating again after divorce, what are the rules?
+This was posted on a the DGS group Facebook page: When you start dating again after divorce, what are the rules?
 I have no idea what the new normal is!

 Her question made me think.
 Remember the self-help book “The Rules?”
 Officially titled, “The Rules: Time-Tested Secrets for Capturing the Heart of Mr. Right,” the book came out in 1995.
 I was 30 at the time, unmarried, and definitely frustrated when it came to meeting the right person.
 I read The Rules that year and loved it.
 In my opinion, authors, Ellen Fein and Sherrie Schneider were right on in their philosophy that a woman should let a man pursue her and not the other way around.

 Some might think The Rules is old-fashioned and antifeminist.
-If that’s the case, I’m actually OK with it.
+I’m actually OK with it.
 I think these days, it’s pretty common for some woman to chase a guy who just isn’t that interested, especially in dating again after divorce.

 I’m not judging anyone who does this because I have done it myself (when I was younger), but what I’m saying is, I think so many women have really lowered their standards in the way they are willing to let a man treat them.
 I think they do this for a few reasons:

 1. It’s hard to meet people, so when they meet someone they like, they are hoping to morph the person into Mr. Right.

 2. People have loneliness.
 It’s better to be treated badly than to be alone for certain people.

 3. They think they can’t do better.
 Self-esteem can be lower after divorce and/or as people age.